 - News & Events

 Skills and Simulation Laboratory

 The Skills and Simulation Laboratory is a sophisticated learning environment and one of GW School of Nursing’s most esteemed features.
 With 6,300 square feet of lab space, twenty-one (21) mock hospital bed stations and exam areas, a home health studio apartment, and birthing and pediatrics simulation, nurses-in-training experience life in a hospital long before their first clinical experience.
-In the lab, GW accelerated bachelor of science (ABSN) students develop competencies in multiple simulated health care settings that cross the human life span.
+In the lab, Accelerated Bachelor of Science in Nursing (BSN) and Veterans BSN students develop competencies in multiple simulated health care settings that cross the human life span.

 To facilitate the simulated learning environment, the Lab has control rooms with one way mirrors that allow faculty, without being physically at the bedside, to direct and evaluate student performance.
 The lab is equipped with state-of-the-art, award winning, custom-designed audio-visual equipment used for both formative and evaluative competencies.
 Also, debriefing rooms are utilized to conduct reflective discussions following a simulated learning experience.